mwaeckerlin/bind/README.md

 - `EXPIRE`: expiry value in seconds (default "604800")
 - `NEGATIVE_CACHE_TTL`: negative cache time to live in seconds (default "1800")
 - `TRANSFER`: IP address to allow DNS transfer (master to secondary)
+- `MAILSERVER`: your mailserver for the `MX` record, set this variable, if all domains have the same mail server (default "@", means same name as domain)
 - `DEFAULT_IP`: required if default domains are given (default "")
-- `DEFAULT_SUBDOMAINS`: subdomains to add to each default domain (default "*")
+- `DEFAULT_SUBDOMAINS`: subdomains to add to each default domain (default "\*")
 - `DEFAULT_DOMAINS`: list of domains to be configured with `DEFAULT_SUBDOMAINS` and `DEFAULT_IP` (default "")
 - `DOMAINS`: configure any non default url, where each domain must be on a single new line that is defined as:
-    - _domain name_=_configuration, where _configuration is:
+  - _domain name_=\_configuration, where \_configuration is:
   - semicolon (`;`) separated and contains the following fields:
     1. the IP address
     2. space separated list of subdomains
        - if any subdomain points to a different IP address, just assign it with equal and prefix `A:`
     3. all following semicolon separated lines that are added as is to the DNS record for full flexibility
        - Use `\t` to insert a tabulator in self defined lines
   - example: `domain.com=12.34.56.78;www mail` uses IP address `12.34.56.78` for domain `domain.com` and generates subdomains `www.domain.com` and `mail.domain.com`

 ### Examples

 #### Simple Example